 Load Data

-There are multiple ways to load new data into Snowflake-managed Iceberg Tables including INSERT, COPY INTO, and Snowpipe.
+There are multiple ways to load new data into Snowflake-managed Iceberg Tables including INSERT, streaming, Kafka Connector, COPY INTO, and Snowpipe including options.
+COPY INTO and Snowpipe provide options to register compatible Parquet files into Iceberg tables instead of a full scan or transformation.

 For this quickstart, we will INSERT data from the sample tables in your Snowflake account to an Iceberg Table.
 This will write Parquet files and Iceberg metadata to your external volume.